yungyuc/nsdhw_19au/term_proposal/Term_proposal.md

 I propose a software project that implements small part of XGBoost algorithm related to regression problem.

 ## What am I going to do in this project?
-Learn and understand the math background of XGBoost algorithm.
+Learn and understand the math background of XGBoost algorithm (1 week).
-Implement XGBoost algorithm using linear booster (or if there is enough time, then also gradient booster).
+Implement XGBoost algorithm for linear regression (2 weeks).
-Plot all results to get better understanding of the XGBoost algorithm.
+Plot all results to get better understanding of the XGBoost algorithm (1 day):

+-	Approximation on test data by original XGBoost and XGBoost implemented by me.
+-	Loss function on train and test data.

-Write unit tests.
+Write unit tests (3 days).
-Compare to the original XGBoost.
+Compare to the original XGBoost (1 day).
-Prepare final report and presentation.
+Prepare final report and presentation (1 week).

 ## References.